UPDATED April 26, 2021

 We understand the difficulties caused by limiting access for patients' family and loved ones.
 However, please be assured safety is of the utmost importance for our patients, co-workers and every person we serve.
 We ask for your understanding and courtesy as we provide a safe environment for all persons in our care.

-Effective Monday, Jan.
-25, Mercy has revised its visitation policies and campus guidelines.
-One visitor per patient, per day during a limited time will be allowed for patients hospitalized at Mercy Hospital Northwest Arkansas in Rogers, Mercy Hospital Berryville and free-standing emergency departments in Springdale and Bella Vista.
+Effective Monday, April 26, Mercy has revised its visitation policies and campus guidelines.
+Two visitors per patient, per day will be allowed for patients hospitalized at Mercy Hospital Northwest Arkansas in Rogers, Mercy Hospital Berryville and free-standing emergency departments in Springdale and Bella Vista.
 One visitor per patient will be allowed for Mercy patients treated in our outpatient clinics.

-Please note: Visitor guidelines are subject to change based on COVID-19 infections in each community.
+Please note: Visitor guidelines are subject to change.

 Hospital Visitation Guidelines

-- Visitation 9 a.m. to 1 p.m. daily, limited to one visitor per day.
+- Visitation 10 a.m. to 8 p.m. daily, limited to two visitors per day.

-- If an ER patient is admitted to the hospital, the visitor will be asked to leave and follow the hospital visitor guidelines during the patient’s hospital stay.
+- If an ER patient is admitted to the hospital, the visitors will be asked to leave and follow the hospital visitor guidelines during the patient’s hospital stay.